nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `list`

 ### Marking trips as done: `mark`
-Mark the trip in the specified INDEX as done
+Mark the trip in the specified INDEX as done.

 Format: `mark INDEX`
 - Marks the trip at the specified INDEX as done.